Skip to content

 Telekom’s AI Phone Holds Potential but Also Uncertainties

 Moreover, a look at previous AI projects shows that the absence of apps is not necessarily a recipe for success.
-Devices like the Humane AI Pin, Rabbit R1, or the Limitless Pendant, which dispensed with traditional apps and sometimes even displays, were quickly overtaken by reality after their hype.
-While Humane has already disappeared from the market, Rabbit R1 struggles with update issues, but now at least offers support for the German language.
+Devices like the Humane AI Pin, Rabbit R1, or the Limitless Pendant, which dispensed with traditional apps and sometimes even displays, were quickly overtaken by reality after their initial hype.
+While Humane has already disappeared from the market, Rabbit R1 struggles with update issues but now at least offers support for the German language.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.